fsciortino/Aurora/docs/model.rst

 The transport equation is not solved for the neutrals, but these act as a source for the first ionization stage.

-The neutrals profile on the radial grid is estimated assuming the neutrals to enter the plasma with a given speed :math:`v_0`, calculated from the energy at which they are emitted.
+By default, the neutrals profile on the radial grid is estimated assuming the neutrals to enter the plasma with a given speed :math:`v_0`, calculated from the energy at which they are emitted.
 The resulting profile is

     .. math::

         n_{\text{imp},0}(r) \propto \frac{r_{edge}}{r} \exp{\left( - \int_{r}^{r_{edge}}\frac{n_e S_{\text{imp},0}^{\text{ion}}}{v_0} dr \right)}

 with :math:`r_{edge}` being the outermost boundary of the grid, from which the neutrals are injected.
 The resulting profile will be decaying with decreasing radial coordinate, due to ionization.
 The injection energy will define how far the neutrals can penetrate into the plasma before being ionized, i.e. the radial point at which the decay will start.

+Alternatively, the source profile may be also specificed as a point-like source, with gaussian distribution with arbitrary FWHM around the location until which they can penetrate into the plasma before being ionized, or even with a completely user-defined radial distribution.

 Aurora can consider different injection energies for neutrals externally emitted (e.g. from gas puff source), which may be often thermal, and neutrals recycled from the wall surfaces, which may be either thermal or energetic depending on the release mechanism.